Vincent Blasi

-Vincent Blasi, born January 28, 1943, is an American legal scholar.
-He is the Corliss Lamont Professor of Civil Liberties at Columbia Law School.
+Vincent Blasi (born January 28, 1943) is an American legal scholar.
+He is the Corliss Lamont Professor Emeritus of Civil Liberties at Columbia Law School.

 Biography

 Blasi graduated from Northwestern University in 1964, received his J.D. from the University of Chicago Law School in 1967, and commenced his law teaching career the following year.
-He joined the faculty of Columbia Law School in 1983.
+At Chicago, he studied under renowned free speech scholar Harry Kalven Jr. Blasi joined the faculty of Columbia Law School in 1983.